 Again, GSM is flexible stuff and shouldn’t be a problem.
 CDMA, on the other hand, is a different animal.
 It’s pretty easy to check whether your phone will work elsewhere; look on the box, in the user manual, or online for network bands.

 How big of a phone do I want?

-Having a massive screen that pushes into 6-inches or more can be awesome stuff, if that’s what you want.
+Having a massive screen that approaches 7-inches can be awesome stuff, if that’s what you want.
 Then again, there are plenty of people who don’t need, or even want, that big of a screen.